httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Token {#ser-token}

-Given a token as input_token, return an ASCII string suitable for use in a textual HTTP header value.
+Given a token as input_token, return an ASCII string suitable for use in a HTTP header value.

 0. If input_token is not a sequence of characters, or contains characters not in ALPHA, DIGIT, "\_", "-", ".", ":", "%", "\*" or "/", fail serialisation.
 1. Let output be an empty string.